Advanced Courses – Pastoral Studies

 RLE 705: CHURCH ACCOUNTING AND FINANCE

 This course reviews some fundamental principles of accounting and finance with a particular emphasis on not-for-profit regulations.
 In addition, the course helps the manager of church finances to understand his or her contribution to church ministry.
-Attention will be given to dealing effectively with voluntary and compensated church ministers, church structures, and canon law.
+Attention is given to dealing effectively with voluntary and compensated church ministers, church structures, and canon law.

 RLE 707: CANON LAW FOR PARISH MINISTRY

-After reviewing the basic principles of the Revised Code of Canon Law, students will examine the sections of the Code that pertain most directly to parish ministry.
+After reviewing the basic principles of the Revised Code of Canon Law, students examine the sections of the Code that pertain most directly to parish ministry.
 These sections include regulations concerning the celebration of the sacraments, parish administration, pre-marriage requirements, and procedures for nullity.

 RLE 710: RELIGIOUS IMAGINATION AND MODELS OF RELIGIOUS EDUCATION

 Dynamic images, metaphors, and visions guide the theory and practice of church life.
 This course seeks to explore the development of appropriate models of religious education relative to the distinct visions of the Church in contemporary culture.
-Various models will be explored in terms of their conceptual framework, operating principles, strengths, and limitations.
+Various models are explored in terms of their conceptual framework, operating principles, strengths, and limitations.